AndrewTing89/Office-Solutions-Recommendation-Report/README.md

 ## Task
 Write a recommendation report after conducting an analysis of Office Solutions' sales data.

+## Components
+- P1: Google CoLab notebook with data analysis using python and pandas, as well as charts using matplotlib and seaborn.
+- P2: Google CoLab notebook that allow non-technical users to see the supporting data.
+- p3: PDF of the recommendation report.

 ## Background
 - This was a university assignment so there were certain guidelines in terms of the direction the analysis, therefore the recommendation may not reflect the most optimal or logical solution.
 - Analysis and visualization had to be done through python and pandas to demonstrate competency for class purposes.